Can Cui

 • $47 million Series B financing of Carisma Therapeutics*

-• U.S. regulatory advice*
+• US regulatory advice*

 • A pharmaceutical company developing innovative products of low regulatory risks and high market potentials: financing and regulatory matters